sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 equivalent interpretation exists for adjusted *R*\².

 An obvious question then is whether you should report *R*\² or adjusted *R*\².
-Thit is probably a matter of personal preference.
+This is probably a matter of personal preference.
 If you care more about interpretability, then *R*\² is better.
 If you care more about correcting for bias, then adjusted *R*\² is probably better.
 Speaking just for myself, I prefer *R*\².
 My feeling is that it is more important to be able to interpret